 Now enable the system icons using the above regular method.
 Do note that in case your computer has multiple user accounts you may have to enable icons for each account.

-Here you can set Volume, Network, Clock and Power System to On.
+In Windows 10, you can set Volume, Network, Clock, and Power System to On.
 Click OK.

 Make sure that the behavior for Power, Network, and Volume are set correctly, and then click OK.